How to ensure you achieve your goals

-How to ensure you achieve your goals

 Write them down

-Don’t forget to actually write all these goals down, set them out following the B-SMART acronym: Beneficial, Specific, Measureable, Attainable, Realistic, Timely.
+Don’t forget to actually write all these goals down, set them out following the B-SMART acronym: Beneficial, Specific, Measurable, Attainable, Realistic, Time-bound.

 Look at them often, stick them up where you can see them, make them into a vision board or have them on sticky notes on the walls of your office.